sanger-pathogens/json2email/README.rst

-jsontoemail
+json2email
 ===========

 Takes some json and a template and sends an email.
 Json can be provided as a filename or via stdin.
 Templates are rendered using `Jinja2 <http://jinja.pocoo.org/docs/dev/>`_.
-If the template renders only whitespace, jsontoemail does not send an email.
+If the template renders only whitespace, json2email does not send an email.
 This can be used to implement logic within the template itself.

-jsontoemail accepts an argument for an email address which it will try and inform if there are errors.
+json2email accepts an argument for an email address which it will try and inform if there are errors.
 Obviously this isn't possible for some classes of error.